Assessing the dynamic vulnerability of an urban rail transit system and a case study of Beijing, China: A case study of Beijing URT, China

-As shown in Figure \ref{fig:f6}, the index of the same station at different time periods differs.
+As shown in Figure \ref{fig:f6}, the index values of the same station also vary with time periods.
 The maximum change in importance indices is found at Station 25 (difference values are 0.3662 and 0.2140) and Station 87 (difference value is 0.4396), caused mainly by the huge change in travel demand.
-The top 15 stations ranked with respect to importance index $\zeta_i(t)$ are shown in Table \ref{tab:my-table2} for further analysis.
-Most of the important stations are transfer stations (represented by bold fonts), while the important nontransfer stations are distributed mainly near the transfer stations or are the departure stations of major branch lines (see Figure \ref{fig:f7}).
-In addition, the important stations in different time periods have some changes but are more frequently repeated.
-For example, a total of 12 stations are repeated in the morning and evening periods.
-In conclusion, topological structure is still the main determinant of the importance level of URT stations, while passenger flow in the URT network is an important influencing factor.
+The top 15 stations ranked with respect to importance index $\zeta_i(t)$ are presented in Table \ref{tab:my-table2} for further analysis.
+It is found that most of the high-importance stations are transfer stations (represented by bold fonts), while the high-importance nontransfer stations are distributed mainly near the transfer stations or are the departure stations of major branch lines (see Figure \ref{fig:f7}).
+In addition, the high-importance stations in different time periods are not all the same but are more frequently repeated.
+For example, a total of 12 stations are all with high importance indices in the morning and evening periods.
+In conclusion, topological structure is still the main determinant of the importance level of URT stations, while passenger flow in the URT network is also found to be critical.

-In the Beijing URT network, the distribution of these stations in Table \ref{tab:my-table2} is shown in Figure \ref{fig:f7}.
-According to the frequency of one station appearing in the top 15 of the three periods, the importance of those stations can be divided into Importance Stations 1, 2 and 3.
-Importance station-1 is a situation in which stations appear only once in the three periods.
-An important station-2 is a two-time situation.
-The importance station-3 appears in all three periods and is relatively more important.